The information on this page relates to September 2016 entry. For 2017 information, including grade requirements, please check our prospectus.

 Why study Fine Art with English Literature at Aberystwyth?

 The School of Art and the Department of English and Creative Writing at Aberystwyth are both well-established departments with strong international reputations.
 Our lecturers include practising artists, art historians, theorists, literary critics, poets and novelists who are at the cutting edge of research and are highly regarded in their respective fields.In the most recent Research Excellence Framework assessment (2014) 97% of research submitted by the Department of English and Creative Writing was rated as being of an international standard and 100% of the School of Art’s research impact was world-leading and internationally excellent.
-Our students rated our courses very highly in the latest National Student Survey, with 88% of students from both departments expressing overall satisfaction.
 Both departments are large enough to offer a diverse range of modules and areas of staff expertise but small enough to be nurturing and supportive, allowing staff to get to know students and show an interest in their development.

-The Department of English and Creative Writing is the oldest English department in Wales, and also the top English department in Wales, according to the 2011 Guardian University Guide.
+The Department of English and Creative Writing is the oldest English department in Wales.
 Our staff research interests cover a wide variety of topics and range from ancient Greek and Roman literature to contemporary poetry and novels, but we have particular strengths in Welsh writing in English, women’s writing, Romantic literature and Medieval and Early Modern literature.

 The School of Art can offer you excellent facilities for the study of painting, the graphic arts, and photography, with studio facilities for painting, printmaking in intaglio, lithography, screen and relief printing, typography, black and white and colour photography.
 We also have a Creative Media Lab for the development of digital art, animation and video.
 The hundred-year-old listed building that houses the School of Art contains an art gallery that displays artefacts from the School’s extensive collection, with pieces dating from the 15th century to the present.
 At the end of your course you will be able to exhibit your own art in this exhibition space.
 The School runs an exciting programme of guest lectures and workshops from all aspects of the arts, and fieldtrips and excursions offer you the opportunity to enjoy art in a variety of historic and cultural settings.